22.214.171.124 From Files

 Guidelines for Naming OGS Files and Sections

 Naming rules for OGS script files differ based on how they will be called.
-The section above discusses the two primary methods: calling using the run.section() method or calling directly from the Script or Command window (the command method).
+The section above discusses the two primary methods: calling using the run.section() method or the command method which entails calling directly from the Script or Command window (not recommended).

 - There is no restriction on the length or type of characters used to name the OGS file.